devinkr/js-array-methods-lab/README.md

 // Array.prototype.sort()
 // 3.
-Sort the inventors by birth date (year property), oldest to youngest
+Sort the inventors by birth date (year property), in ascending order